Hackinator07/thebirdiebriefing.github.io/README.md

 ```

 **Markdown not rendering:**
-- Check JSON syntax in content files
+- Check YAML frontmatter syntax in markdown files
 - Verify Markdown syntax is correct
-- Ensure content is properly escaped
+- Ensure content is properly formatted
-- Check that MarkdownContent component is being used (not LinkifyText)
+- Check that MarkdownContent component is being used

 **Images not loading:**
-- Check file paths in JSON files
+- Check file paths in markdown frontmatter
 - Ensure images exist in `public/` directory
 - Run image optimization: `npm run optimize-images`